python-attrs/attrs/docs/examples.rst

 .. doctest::

-   >>> from attr import asdict
+   >>> from attrs import asdict

    >>> asdict(Coordinates(x=1, y=2))
    {'x': 1, 'y': 2}

 Some fields cannot or should not be transformed.
-For that, `attr.asdict` offers a callback that decides whether an attribute should be included:
+For that, `attrs.asdict` offers a callback that decides whether an attribute should be included:

 .. doctest::

-   >>> from attr import asdict

    >>> @define
    ... class User(object):